awslabs/mountpoint-s3/benchmark/README.md

 ```

 This will run the default experiment, including many different configuration combinations.
-Output is written to `multirun/` within directories for the date, time, and job run.
+Output is written to `multirun/` within directories for the date, time, and experiment number run.
+The output directory includes a few different files from an individual experiment run,
+including the individual benchmark output `benchmark.log`, FIO output, and Mountpoint logs.